 Dual undergraduate/graduate enrollment status is granted to those students who have completed the first 3 years of the 3+3 Doctor of Physical (DPT) degree program.
-These students will be granted graduate status after completing the requirements for the bachelor's degree while remaining in good standing in the DPT program.
+These students will be graduate candidates in year four.
 Students who do not meet this standard will not be given graduate status.
 Students will be awarded each degree upon completion of its respective degree requirements.